Lst0621/ballista/readme.md

 ~~Every project needs a name~~

+In case I earn enough money to afford a new desktop ~~and~~ or a new laptop, this is how I should configure it.

 ## Backup for
 - rc: bash, profile, fish shell, tmux, vim and more...
 - helper scripts used by rc